prebid/prebid.github.io/adops/send-all-vs-top-price.md

 If you forget about or are unaware of your ad server’s truncation and include the full name, the line item targeting will not match.

-{: .alert-alert-success :}
+{: .alert.alert-success :}
 **Tip**: Prebid documentation lists the GAM truncated versions of ad server keys on each bidder parameter page.
-See https://docs.prebid.org/dev-docs/bidders/andBeyondMedia.html for an example.
+See [AndBeyondMedia](https://docs.prebid.org/dev-docs/bidders/andBeyondMedia.html) for an example.